Patient And Family Involvement

 GUIDES FOR PATIENTS AND FAMILIES

-The Manitoba Institute for Patient Safety is proud to partner with The Canadian Patient Safety Institute and patients and experts from across Canada to develop Engaging Patients in Patient Safety – A Canadian Guide.
-This online Guide offers patients, patient partners, managers, and leaders guidance and tools to engage for safer care.
-This online resource was developed by patients and experts from across Canada leading patient engagement.
+The Manitoba Institute for Patient Safety is proud to partner with The Canadian Patient Safety Institute and patients and experts from across Canada to develop a new online Guide to offer patients, patient partners, managers, and leaders, guidance and tools to engage in safer care.
 Designed to be used in all healthcare settings, the Guide brings together the best evidence experience and leading practices on patient engagement.
-Check out the online resource.

 Many resources are available to help patients and families navigate the health care system and for patients and families to be involved to make care safer.